tekknolagi/tekknolagi.github.com/_posts/2025-09-11-walking-around.md

 ## Mechanical sympathy and the compiler explorer

+The right kind of tool invites exploration.

 Matthew Godbolt built the first friendly compiler explorer tool I used, the Compiler Explorer ("Godbolt").
-It allows inputting programs in many different languages and seeing the compiled result.
+It allows inputting programs into your web browser in many different languages and immediately seeing the compiled result.
 It will even execute your programs, within reason.

-This is a powerful tool for several reasons:
+This is a powerful tool:

 1. The feedback is near-instant and live updates on key-up.
 1. There is no fussing with the command line and file watching.